 I will explore the cultural, political & aesthetic impacts of moving image technologies.
 For example the choreographic relationship between public bodies and the trained bodies of the dance-makers in architectural, temporal and illusionistic space created though screen and projection technologies

-Master of Arts, MA, RMIT University
+Master of Arts, MA, Royal Melbourne Institute of Technology

 1 Mar 1993 → 1 Aug 1998